-Prolonged extreme heat can also have an economic impact on society, through (1) lost work, (2) increased electricity usage, leading to brownouts or blackouts, (3) drought conditions, (4) increased stress on farm crops, streams and lakes, (5) increased stress on farm animals, pets, and wildlife, and (6) increased stress on infrastructure and on commercial and residential buildings.
-Between 1981 and 2010, a daily high temperature of 90 degrees was achieved or exceeded at the City of Ludington once in May, thirteen days in June, twelve days in July, eleven days in August, and three days in September.
+Prolonged extreme heat can also have an economic impact on society, through (1) lost work, (2) increased electricity usage, leading to brown-outs or black-outs, (3) drought conditions, (4) increased stress on farm crops, streams and lakes, (5) increased stress on farm animals, pets, and wildlife, and (6) increased stress on infrastructure and on commercial and residential buildings.
+Between 1981 and 2010, a temperature of 90 degrees was achieved or exceeded at the Village of Baldwin an average of 0.2 days in May, 2.1 days in June, 3.4 days in July, 2.0 days in August, and 0.2 days in September.